Paris, Virginia: History

-The Manassas Gap Railroad constructed in 1852 went slightly south, through nearby Marshall, Delaplane and The Plains, Virginia, so Paris and its carting-based businesses declined.
-Because of its distance from the rail lines, the town saw little conflict during the American Civil War, and was referred to in disparaging terms by both Confederate and Union writers.
+The Manassas Gap Railroad, constructed in 1852, went slightly south through nearby Marshall, Delaplane, and The Plains, Virginia, so Paris and its carting-based businesses declined.
+Because of its distance from the rail lines, the village saw little conflict during the American Civil War and was referred to in disparaging terms by both Confederate and Union writers.
 The population in 1880 was 134 persons in 22 households, including physicians, wheelwrights, blacksmiths, harness makers, tanners, shoemakers, carpenters, seamstresses and a bookkeeper and silversmith.
 The current Routes 17 and 50 were slightly rerouted outside the historic town (Ashby Gap turnpike was once the town's main street, and the old Ashby Hotel/tavern was destroyed in 1939 by a runaway truck coming down from the mountain).

 The original Old Meetinghouse (built 1830 of brick) at 720 Republican Street was bequeathed by Peter Glasscock (who died in 1829).
-Multiple denominations used it before the American Civil War, and it became an African-American school late in the 19th century, and later a private residence.
+Multiple denominations used it before the American Civil War, and it became an African-American school late in the 19th century (and later a private residence).
 The Trinity United Methodist Church at 684 Federal Street, built by Henry S. Hanes in a Gothic Revival style in 1892–1893, as of 2011 was deconsecrated but available to host events.
 The regionally well known Ashby Inn is two doors from that church.
 In 1951, philanthropist Paul Mellon rebuilt Trinity Episcopal Church, once Meade Parish in nearby Upperville, and whose structure taken down on account of dampness in 1895 had again become decrepit, in a Gothic revival style.

 The Paris Historic District has been listed on the National Register of Historic Places since 2004, and also constitutes the northern portion of the larger Crooked Run Valley Rural Historic District.
 Half the town's historic structures date from between 1810 and 1850 (including three log buildings dating from the 1820s and seven more frame buildings from the 1830s), with seven from the Reconstruction period after the American Civil War.

 Nearby attractions

 Paris is just north of Sky Meadows State Park and a ten-minute drive from the Thompson Wildlife Management Area.
 The Appalachian Trail passes through both of these public recreation areas.
 The village is in Hunt Country and celebrated its 200th anniversary on Dec.
 28, 2010.
 A five-minute drive west on Route 50 is the Shenandoah River, just on the other side of the mountain, where there is a boat landing.
-The peak of the Blue Ridge, overlooking Paris is called Ashby Gap.
-The view looking east from the gap has been deemed worthy of a "Scenic Easement", intended to keep this view unmolested for future generations to enjoy.
+The peak of the Blue Ridge overlooking Paris is called Ashby Gap.
+The view looking east from the gap has been deemed worthy of a "Scenic Easement," intended to keep this view clear and open for future generations to enjoy.

+Demographics

+Paris first appeared as a census designated place in the 2020 U.S. census.